kvinay7/interview-preparation/Spring.md

                              +-----------------------+       +------+

 - **Bean Scopes:** The scope of a Spring bean defines the lifecycle and visibility of that bean within the container:
-  - `Singleton`: The default scope; only one instance of the bean is created and shared across the entire Spring container.
+  - `Singleton` - `@Scope("singleton")`: The default scope; only one instance of the bean is created and shared across the entire Spring container.
-  - `Prototype`: A new instance of the bean is created every time it is requested.
+  - `Prototype` - `@Scope("prototype")`: A new instance of the bean is created every time it is requested.
-  - `Request`: A bean is created once per HTTP request.
+  - `Request` - `@RequestScope`: A bean is created once per HTTP request.
 This is typically used in web applications.
-  - `Session`: A bean is created once per HTTP session.
+  - `Session` - `@SessionScope`: A bean is created once per HTTP session.
   - `Global Session`: A bean is created once per global HTTP session (used in portlet-based applications).

 - **Autowiring:** is a feature that allows Spring to automatically inject dependencies into beans, eliminating the need to explicitly specify dependencies through setter or constructor injection.